maxrgnt/economic-eda-by-state/README.md

 Do immigration, unemployment, gdp, and the labor force share similar trends?

 ## STEPS:
-1) Import source data
+1) Saved sources in source data folder
-2) Run clean.py
+2) Ran clean.ipynb to clean up dataframes
-3) Export to data folder
+3) Exported clean dataframes to new csvs in data folder
-4) Run eda.py
+4) Ran eda.ipynb for feature engineering of percent change calculations
-5) Export to data folder
+5) Exported master dataframe to new csv in data folder
-6) Import master file into dash app
+6) Referenced relevant pieces of master.csv in the app.py dash app script

 ## SOURCES:
 ### Inbound Border Crossing by State